DankAlighieri/Vdwn/README.md

 That's my first time writing any script ever, so i wrote it as a challenge to test bash knowledge.

+As of now it won't run with gitbash, only Powershell and WSL distros.

 # Requirements

 - Any shell able to read .sh files